iammytran/Networked-Hangman/README.md

 # Networked-Hangman
-This is an in-class project for CS3500 Computer Networking
+This is an in-class project for CS3500 Computing Systems